Award ceremony of the Ernest and Claire Heilbronn Foundation

 Two prizes, for two doctoral scholarships on the history of the Jews in France:

-To Emmanuelle Polack for her thesis on: The paradigm of the art market in Paris under the 1940-1945 Occupation.
+To Emmanuelle Polack for her thesis on: The paradigm of the art market in Paris under the Occupation 1940-1945.

 To Alexandre Doulut for his thesis on: The Shoah in France.
 Change of scale.

-The Education Prize against racism and antisemitism to Anne Anglès, associate professor of history, his colleagues, and his second-year class from the Lycée Victor Duruy in Paris for their project Nos Eurydices and their research on the fate of seven high school girls from Victor Duruy deported and murdered for the simple fact of being Jewish.
+The Education Prize against racism and antisemitism to Anne Anglès, associate professor of history, his colleagues, and his second-year class at the Lycée Victor Duruy in Paris for their project Nos Eurydices and their research on the fate of seven high school girls by Victor Duruy who were deported and murdered simply because they were Jewish.

-[Memorial of the Judeo-Spaniards deported from France, Paris, ©osDezaparesidos editions, 2019.
+[Memorial of the Judeo-Spaniards deported from France, Paris, éditions://osDezaparesidos, 2019.
 Henriette Asséo, Annie Bellaïche-Cohen, Muriel Flicoteaux, Corry Guttstadt, Xavier Rothéa, Sabi Soulam, Alain de Toledo.

 Find all the photos of the ceremony: